lensesio/kafka-connect-tools/README.md

     list active connectors names.

     Command: get
-    get information about the specified connector(s).
+    get the configuration of the specified connector.

     Command: rm
-    remove the specified connector(s).
+    remove the specified connector.

     Command: create
     create the specified connector with the .properties from stdin; the connector cannot already exist.